moddio/moddio-docs/scripting-reference/actions/playSoundAtPosition.md

 # Overview

-Plays the specified sound at the specified location.
+Plays the unique sound at the provided location.

 # Details